 This link remains the same when including a linear time trend in the regression.26 The implied elasticity is around 0.25-0.30 and very significant.
-Importantly, as the average marginal tax rate faced by the top 1% was smaller than the statutory top rate before the 1970s, our elasticity estimate is a lower bound.
-The solution would be to instead use the actual average marginal tax rate faced by the top 1% instrumented with the top marginal tax rate (as in Saez, 2004).27 Importantly, Piketty and Saez (2003) show that the surge in US top income shares since the 1970s is higher in the upper part of the top percentile (top .1% and especially top .01%).
-The marginal tax rate cuts are also much larger in the upper part of the top percentile so that the resulting elasticities are actually quite similar across sub-groups within the top 1% (Saez, 2004,
+Importantly, as the average marginal tax rate faced by the top 1 percent was smaller than the statutory top rate before the 1970s, our elasticity estimate is a lower bound.
+The solution would be to instead use the actual average marginal tax rate faced by the top 1 percent instrumented with the top marginal tax rate (as in Saez 2004).27 Importantly, Piketty and Saez (2003) show that the surge in US top income shares since the 1970s is higher in the upper part of the top percentile (top 0.1 percent and especially top 0.01 percent).
+The marginal tax rate cuts are also much larger in the upper part of the top percentile so that the resulting elasticities are actually quite similar across sub-groups within the top 1 percent (Saez 2004, table 7).
+It is also conceivable that very high incomes have more opportunities to respond to tax rates through avoidance or bargaining effects.
+This could explain why estimated elasticities below the top 1 percent are much lower than in the top 1 percent (Saez 2004, table 7).

-$^{^{26}}$ Naturally, the correlation disappears when additional polynomials in time are added as identification is based solely on time series variation.
+26Naturally, the correlation disappears when additional polynomials in time are added as identification is based solely on time series variation.